InfoScale: Unleashing Training-free Variable-scaled Image Generation via Effective Utilization of Information: Introduction

 \section{Introduction}

 Diffusion models (DMs) have witnessed remarkable progress in visual generation~\cite{rombach2022high,ho2020denoising,song2020denoising}, which converts the information from initial noises to image space.
 Despite the powerful generation capabilities of DMs, for variable-scaled image generation that is often required in practical applications, directly inputting initial noise with resolutions lower or higher than the training resolution setting usually leads to visual defects, such as incomplete content in lower-resolution images and distorted structure in higher-resolution images.
 This is a challenging issue since the information conversion procedures are different in variable-scaled image generation, and the components in DMs (i.e., convolution, attentions) are over-optimized to process the information in training settings.
+Although fine-tuning DMs is a choice, it requires substantial computation resources and high-quality data.